 Our next-door neighbor’s Rhododendron bush.

-I like how the picnic pavilion openings in the above photograph provide framing for the sky.
+I like how the picnic pavilion openings provide framing for the sky.

 I went on a 3-mile bicycle ride this afternoon.
 I took the Warren-North Warren Bike/Hike Trail from our house in North Warren to Morck Park in Warren and then back home.
 I rode to Morck Park alone; however, I had company for the ride back.
 Bob rode his bicycle into work this morning, which is a 3-mile ride from our house.
 I surprised Bob by meeting him at Morck Park.
 We rode home together.